Ashwani4545/Speed_Test_Eggroom_php/README.md

 Multi-language support

 🤝 Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first to discuss what you would like to

-📄 License
-This project is licensed under the MIT License.

 👨‍💻 Author
 Ashwani Pandey